 Turn Your iPhone Off And Back On Again

-Turning your iPhone off and back on is a simple troubleshooting step that can fix minor software glitches that can cause this problem.
+Turning your iPhone off and back on is a simple troubleshooting step that can fix minor software glitches which could be the reason why your iPhone won’t connect to Bluetooth.

 First, press and hold the power button to turn your iPhone off.
 Wait for slide to power off to appear on the screen, and then swipe the power icon from left to right to turn off your iPhone.
 Wait approximately 30 seconds to make sure your iPhone completely shuts down.